 ... strolling around

-and went on our way through the forest and long stretch of the river where we will be Rafting later on.
+through the forest and long stretch of the river where we will be Rafting later on.
 From there, we had a first glance at what we were getting ourselves into ... and it did look scary!
 The train was quite interesting, there was alot of involuntary body swaying, rubbish was dumped everywhere, bugs would fly in and out, poor piglets almost got ran over, people crossing the rail track, and the feeling that the train would just bounce off the track anytime ... it was fun (I'm serious)

 !
 After an hour(ish) we finally arrived at the Padas River starting point.